Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

-\paragraph{\textit{Darkroom-Large.}} We adopt the same setup as in \textit{Darkroom}, yet with an expanded state space of $10 \times 10$.
-Consequently, the agent must explore the environment more extensively due to the sparse reward, making this task much more challenging.
+\paragraph{\textit{Darkroom-Large.}} We adopt the same setup as in \textit{Darkroom}, yet with an expanded state space of $10 \times 10$ and a longer horizon $T=100$.
+Consequently, the agent must explore the environment more extensively due to the sparse reward setting, making this task more challenging than \textit{Darkroom}.
+We still consider $80\%$ of the $100$ available goals for pretraining and the remaining unseen $20\%$ goals for test.

 \paragraph{\textit{Miniworld.}} \textit{Miniworld} is a three-dimensional pixel-based navigation task.
 The agent is situated in a room with four differently colored boxes, one of which is the target (unknown to the agent).
 The agent must navigate to the target box using $25 \times 25 \times 3$ image observations and by selecting from 4 available actions: turn left, turn right, move forward, or stay.
-Similar to \textit{Darkroom}, the agent receives a reward of 1 only upon approaching the target box, and 0 otherwise.
-The high-dimensional pixel inputs clearly render \textit{Miniworld} a more challenging task than \textit{Darkroom}.
+Similar to \textit{Darkroom}, the agent receives a reward of 1 only upon approaching the unique target box, and 0 otherwise.
+The high-dimensional pixel inputs clearly render \textit{Miniworld} a much more challenging task than \textit{Darkroom} and \textit{Darkroom-Large}.